TomCS3/AdvancedComputationalMethods/README.md

 # Advanced Computational Methods

-Repository for my computational lab files for numerical methods, predominantly in C and python.
+Repository for my university computational lab files for numerical methods, predominantly in C and python.